 In Mendocino County, Fiddlehead Restaurant violated the order and received a $10,000 fine.
 When that didn’t get his attention, he received a second $10,000 fine and an order to cease operations.
 In Sonoma County, Crossing the Jordan, a non-profit thrift store chain that supports a drug rehabilitation program was fined over $21,000 for not closing, and then sued by the County, resulting in the closure of all their stores and it’s residential center.
 We don’t know if it also means the closure of their wedding venue, the Mark West Event Center.
 Today a new Health Order was released.
 Near the end, it stated, “The order is enforceable by imprisonment and/or fine…” This could happen to you and/or your vendors if they were to violate the orders.

 …And it may follow the couple

 Truly, we don’t know how this could affect the host of the event, and we believe that you don’t want to be the test case.
 If you hire vendors who don’t carry workers’ compensation insurance and the vendor gets sick, will you be considered to be the employer?
-With Governor Newsom enacting changes to the state’s workers’ compensation policy, your employees who contract Covid-19 are presumed to have a workplace injury covered by worker’s compensation insurance.
+With Governor Newsom enacting changes to the state’s workers’ compensation policy, your employees who contract Covid-19 are presumed to have a workplace injury covered by worker’s compensation insurance, according to Thomas Wangen, a legal representative.
 It’s no way to start your married life.
 This is only one of the many reasons we require insured, professional vendors.